OneDrive/onedrive-api-docs/docs/rest-api/api/group_post_groups.md

 # Create group

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Use this API to create a new group as specified in the request body.
+Use this API to create a new [group](../resources/group.md) as specified in the request body.
 You can create one of three types of groups:

 * Office 365 Group (unified group)
 * Dynamic group
 * Security group

-> **Note**: Although Microsoft Teams is built on Office 365 Groups, you can't currently create a team via this API.
-You can use the other group APIs to manage a team that has been created in the Microsoft Teams UI.
+> **Note**: To create a [team](../resources/team.md), first create a group then add a team to it, see [create team](../api/team_put_teams.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).